20 Clever Uses for Plastic Wrap You’ll Wish You Knew Sooner

 Poach a perfect egg

 This plastic wrap hack could be the key to finally perfecting poached eggs.
 Start by covering a bowl in plastic wrap.
 (Be sure to use good quality plastic wrap that has a melting point between 250 to 290 Fahrenheit, so the plastic doesn’t melt during the poaching process.)
 Spritz the wrap with cooking spray, so the egg doesn’t stick.
 Crack your egg into the lined bowl.
 Tie and knot the corners of the plastic to keep the egg in place.
-Then simmer your water and cook the eggs for six minutes.
+Then simmer your water and cook the eggs for six minutes to poach them perfectly.

 Line your shelves